openfoodfacts/search-a-licious/README.md

 Search-a-licious unlocks the full potential of large data collections by transforming them into easily searchable content.
 Users can quickly and efficiently find exactly what they need.

-With powerful text queries, facet exploration, and intuitive visualizations, Search-a-licious empowers users to dive deep into data effortlessly.
+With powerful text queries, facet exploration, and intuitive visualizations, Search-a-licious empowers your users to dive deep into data effortlessly.

 Developers can rapidly build and deploy new applications based on existing data collections in just hours.
 The platform offers reusable components that adapt to various contexts, all built on best-in-class open-source tools.